madewithmu/madewithmu.github.io/_posts/2019-04-11-crossing-river-feeling-stones.markdown

 So, without further ado... here are Warren's notes for future reference.
 Thank you for all the hard work Warren..!

 These notes should work on any Debian/Ubuntu platform.
+If you have any questions please <a href="mailto:hellfire.xray@gmail.com">email Warren</a> (who gave me permission to add his email details to this blog post).

 Note: always `sudo make install` when `make install` is required.